-Diarrhea is the passage of loose or watery stools three or more times a day that may or may not cause pain or discomfort in the abdomen and/or rectum.
-Because diarrhea can cause many problems, including dehydration, loss of important nutrients, weight loss, and fatigue, it should never be ignored or left untreated.
+Diarrhea is when you have loose or watery stools three or more times a day.
+It may cause pain or discomfort in the abdomen (belly) and/or rectum.
+Diarrhea can cause problems like dehydration, loss of nutrients, weight loss, and fatigue.
+You should always tell your provider if you are having diarrhea.

 What causes diarrhea?

-- Some chemotherapy agents, as well as radiation therapy and surgery involving the bowel
+- Some medications and radiation therapy and surgery involving the bowel.

 What can I do to prevent or lessen diarrhea?

 You can change your diet to help manage diarrhea.
 You can:

 - Eat bland and easy to digest foods like chicken, fish, eggs, puddings, mashed potatoes, noodles, rice, yogurt, cottage cheese, cream of wheat, farina, smooth peanut butter, white bread, bananas, applesauce, canned fruit, and well-cooked vegetables.

 - Avoid dried fruits, cruciferous vegetables (broccoli, cauliflower, cabbage, peas), raw vegetables, whole grains, beans, and legumes.